ChrisHowd/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_19-azure-digital-twins.md

 As the ADT Explorer includes rich visualization of an ADT graph, it is well suited for building out the simple model for the proof-of-concept.
 However, larger, more complex, models are also supported and a comprehensive bulk import/export capability helps with iterative design.
 During this exercise the following tasks will be completed:

-* Install ADT Explorer locally
-* Connect it to the ADT instance
+* Access the ADT Explorer (Preview) via the Azure Portal
 * Import the Contoso Cheese models
 * Use the models to create digital twins
 * Add relationships to the graph
 * Learn how to use delete twins, relationships and models from ADT
 * Bulk import a graph into ADT

-#### Task 1 - Install ADT Explorer
+#### Task 1 - Access the ADT Explorer

-The **ADT Explorer** is a sample application for the Azure Digital Twins service.
+The **ADT Explorer** is a an application for the Azure Digital Twins service.
 The app connects to an Azure Digital Twins instance and provides the following features/capabilities:

 * Upload and explore models
 * Upload and edit graphs of twins